adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 _Queries_

-Now as we don't have Models and ORM as such, we still need to get our data somehow.
+Now, as we don't have Models and ORM as such, we still need to get our data somehow.
 So imagine above triples as a graph - in the center there is a resource with edges going out (properties).
 On the other part of the edge there is a value - a string, or (surprise surprise) another